Phase transitions and thermodynamic geometry of a Kerr-Newman black hole in a cavity: Introduction

-In this work, we probe the thermodynamics and phase transitions of a Kerr-Newman black hole in a cavity.
+In this work, we investigate the phase transitions and thermodynamic geometry of a Kerr-Newman black hole in a cavity as well as two reduced cases, i.e., a RN black hole in a cavity and a Kerr black hole in a cavity.
 The quasi-local energy we adopt is defined by the Brown-York method.
 To make the Hamiltonian well defined, a counterterm prescription is considered.
-The following part of this paper is organized as follows: In section \ref{qet}, we derive the quasi-local energy for the Kerr-Newman black hole and construct the first law of thermodynamics.
-In section \ref{pt}, we study the phase transition in a canonical ensemble and plot phase diagrams.
+The following part of this paper is organized as follows: We first derive the quasi-local energy for a Kerr-Newman black hole and construct the first law of thermodynamics in section \ref{qet}.
+In section \ref{pt}, we study the phase transition in a canonical ensemble based on the quantities defined in the last section.
+Two reduced cases are also discussed.
+In section \ref{RGsect}, we probe the microscopic interactions of the black holes with the help of the thermodynamic geometry.
 The closing remarks are presented in section \ref{closr}.